Porcine reproductive and respiratory syndrome virus 2: Replication and transcription

 Despite the genetic variation that occurs in type 2 PRRSV, a conserved stem loop in the genome has been identified.
 This is believed to play a role in viral replication and translation.

-PRSSV is assumed to transcribe like other nidoviruses that transcribe in a discontinuous fashion.
+PRRSV is assumed to transcribe like other nidoviruses that transcribe in a discontinuous fashion.
 The structural proteins are translated from the 5' ends of the sub genomic (sg) mRNA 2 to 7.
 The 5' UTR in PRRSV consists of its 5' leader sequence.
-The PRSSV generates a 3' coterminal set of sgmRNAs.
+The PRRSV generates a 3' coterminal set of sgmRNAs.
 It has been shown that mutations within the leader transcription regulating sequence (TRS) of the type 2 PRRSV genome may inhibit proper sgmRNA translation.
 Intact leader TRS is required for proper sgmRNA transcription.
-PRSSV uses different non-conical (non-structural) body translation regulating sequences (TRS-B) to produce different sg mRNA species.
+PRRSV uses different non-conical (non-structural) body translation regulating sequences (TRS-B) to produce different sg mRNA species.
 Different strains have and use different TRS-Bs depending on genotype changes that have occurred.
 The 3' terminal C5 and C6 are conserved within different species' TRS-Bs.

 It has been suggested that despite the normal anti-viral role Protein Kinase R (PKR) plays in cells, type 2 PRRSV uses PKR as a pro-viral kinase within the cell.
 When PKR was knocked out in Marc-145 cells, Type-2 PRRSV strain 23983 replication decreased.
 Therefore, it is assumed that PKR plays a pro-viral role by affecting PRRSV transcription.

 ORF1a and ORF1b are translated to create two large proteins.
 Processing of these precursor proteins creates at least 14 nonstructural proteins.
 The processing is regulated by four main viral proteases.
 Most of the nonstructural protein (NSPs) assemble and create a complex called the replication and transcription complex (RTC).
 The complexes then accumulate in the endoplasmic reticulum double membrane vesicles.
 These complexes direct both replication and transcription.

 Besides these hints, the exact way in which type 2 PRRSV translates remains a mystery.